anshu-choubey/Tools-for-WhatsApp/README.md

-WhatsApp Tools helps you to save any Image/Video Whatsapp Status in your Gallery Permanently.
-You can Download any status that is Visible in WhatsApp.
-You can also open chat with any number in Whatsapp, without saving that number in your contact list.
+ortlessly save any WhatsApp status to your gallery permanently with our tool.
+Download images and videos without hassle.
+Additionally, open chats without saving numbers in your contact list for a streamlined messaging experience.
+Respect privacy and use responsibly.

 <p><a href="https://github.com/anshu-choubey/Tools-for-WhatsApp/raw/master/app-debug.apk">CLICK HERE</a> TO DOWNLOAD APK</p>